cyb3rxp/awesome-soc/detection_engineering.md

 ### SIEM rules [following runs for the assessed detection capabilities]
 * Assess your detection capabilities with purpleteaming;
-* Report your results and findings in purpose-built app like Vectr.
+* Report your results and findings in a purpose-built app like Vectr.

 ## Act
 * Fix everything that was previously identified as not working, or not matching your needs.